verekia/js-stack-from-scratch/tutorial/09-travis-coveralls-heroku/README.md

 "heroku-postbuild": "yarn prod:build",
 ```

-`heroku-postbuild` is a task that will be run everytime you deploy new code to the Heroku app.
+`heroku-postbuild` is a task that will be run every time you deploy an app to Heroku.

 - Create a `Procfile` file containing: